NationalSecurityAgency/ghidra/DevGuide.md

 The back-end connector has full discretion over what is recorded by using Trace RMI.
 Typically, only the machine state actually observed by the user (or perhaps a script) is recorded.
 For most use cases, the Trace is small and ephemeral, serving only to mediate between the UI components and the target's model.
-It supports many of the same markup (e.g., disassembly, data types) as Programs, in addition to tracking active threads, loaded modues, breakpoints, etc.
+It supports many of the same markup (e.g., disassembly, data types) as Programs, in addition to tracking active threads, loaded modules, breakpoints, etc.

 Every back end (or "adapter" or "connector" or "agent") employs the Trace RMI client to populate a trace database.
 As a general rule in Ghidra, no component is allowed to access a native API and reside in the same JVM as the Ghidra UI.